-Travel advances to employees for approved travel for anticipated out-of-pocket expenses are available.
+Travel advances (cash advance) to employees for approved travel for anticipated out-of-pocket expenses are available.
 Direct payment to vendors for associated costs may also be requested prior to the actual travel.
-Procedures for requesting an advance will be updated in Chrome River.
+Procedures for requesting an advance are in Chrome River.